MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-treemaps.md

 ## Highlighting and cross-filtering
 For information about using the Filters pane, see [Add a filter to a report](../power-bi-report-add-filter.md).

 Highlighting a Category or Detail in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
-To follow along, either add some visuals to the same page or copy/paste the treemap to a report page that already has other visuals.
+To follow along, either add some visuals to this report page or copy the treemap to one of the other non-blank pages in this report.

 1. On the treemap, select either a Category or a Chain within a Category.
 This cross-highlights the other visualizations on the page.
 Selecting **050-Shoes**, for example, shows me that last year's sales for shoes was $3,640,471 with $2,174,185 of that coming from Fashions Direct.
    ![](media/power-bi-visualization-treemaps/treemaphiliting.png)